-Internet privacy for teens needs them to keep in mind that what they share and post on the internet and their social media platforms will be there for a lifetime.
-Everybody can see it, including their parents, prospective colleges they are hoping to get into, and potential employers they would like to work with.
+Internet privacy needs teens to remember that what they share and post on the internet and their social media platforms will be there for a lifetime.
+Everybody can see it, including their parents, prospective colleges they hope to get into, and potential employers they would like to work with.
 So teens should post the best of themselves.

 There are certain risks to posting online, whether a picture or a video.
-Without caring for internet privacy for teens, they could be sharing personal information about themselves, like where they live or go to school, and any potential predator can view it.
+Without caring for internet privacy, teens could be sharing personal information about themselves, like where they live or go to school, and any potential predator can view it.
 That will put teens in a very vulnerable position.

 - Teens must learn about online privacy and its limitations to not misuse information about them.

-- Teens should ask permission from their friends before posting picture or video that includes them.
+- Teens should ask their friends’ permission before posting pictures or videos that include them.